gradle/actions/setup-gradle/README.md

 ### Finding a matching cache entry

 In most cases, no exact match will exist for the cache key.
 Instead, the Gradle User Home will be restored for the closest matching cache entry, using a set of "restore keys".
 The entries will be matched with the following precedence:
-- An exact match on OS, job id, workflow name, matrix and Git SHA
+- An exact match on OS, job id, workflow name, matrix, and Git SHA
-- The most recent entry saved for the same OS, job id, workflow name and matrix values
+- The most recent entry saved for the same OS, job id, workflow name, and matrix values
 - The most recent entry saved for the same OS and job id
 - The most recent entry saved for the same OS

 Due to branch scoping of cache entries, the above match will be first performed for entries from the same branch, and then for the default ('main') branch.

 After the Job is complete, the current Gradle User Home state will be collected and written as a new cache entry with the complete cache key.
-Old entries will be expunged from the GitHub Actions cache on a least-recently-used basis.
+Old entries will be expunged from the GitHub Actions cache on a least recently used basis.

 Note that while effective, this mechanism is not inherently efficient.
 It requires the entire Gradle User Home directory to be stored separately for each branch, for every OS+Job+Matrix combination.
-In addition, a new cache entry to be written on every GitHub Actions run.
+In addition, it writes a new cache entry on every GitHub Actions run.

-This inefficiency is effectively mitigated by [Deduplication of Gradle User Home cache entries](#deduplication-of-gradle-user-home-cache-entries), and can be further optimized for a workflow using the techniques described in [Optimizing cache effectiveness](#optimizing-cache-effectiveness).
+This inefficiency is effectively mitigated by [Deduplication of Gradle User Home cache entries](#deduplication-of-gradle-user-home-cache-entries) and can be further optimized for a workflow using the techniques described in [Optimizing cache effectiveness](#optimizing-cache-effectiveness).

 ### Deduplication of Gradle User Home cache entries